Table of Contents

 Also, open up classroom doors to how you can help a student out throughout the year.
 Are they in a difficult class?
 Are they having trouble with a certain subject?
 Do you have extra time before or after school that you could offer to meet with them?
 Let students know how much support they have during the course of their studies through this channel.
 This in and of itself will increase student engagement because the student will feel safe and respected in your classroom.

 Have students take an interesting inventory about how interested they are in each lesson topic, how excited they are to be at school, how much effort they’re expanding toward their studies, how confident they feel that they will succeed and how they perceive how much their teachers care about how well they do in the class.
-This may take a little skill, but this will allow you to see how engaged your students are with topics and how close/far away they feel from being successful.
+This may take a little skill, but this will allow you to see how engaged your students are with topics and how close/far away they feel from being successful and can help to answer how to measure student engagement in the classroom.

 This is something you should be doing every day, but as a way to measure how engaged they are with what is being taught.
 It gives you the chance to make adjustments in how you go about teaching and what students need extra help on.

-There are a number of reactions and interactions that you should be on the lookout for.
+There are a number of reactions and interactions that you should be on the lookout for when determining how to measure student engagement in the classroom.
 These include…

 – Students who seem to not care